engineerlondon/engineerlondon.github.io/_posts/2019-01-30-Technical-Topics.markdown

 - **Inheritance** - Reuse common logic and extract unique logic into a separate class.
 - **Polymorphism** (many shapes) - Derived classes can be treated as their parent class,
 - [freecodecamp.org Object Oriented Programming](https://www.freecodecamp.org/news/object-oriented-programming-concepts-21bb035f7260)

+## Abstract VS Interface
+- An interface defines the methods and properties that must be implemented to satisfy the interface.
+All methods and properties must be public since it has no implementation.
+- An Abstract class cannot be instantiated, instead it must be sub classed to allow the implementation of any abstract methods it contains.
+Methods in an abstract class can be private.

 ## SOLID principles
 - **S** - Single-responsibility principle: A class should have one and only one reason to change, meaning that a class should have only one job.